jina-ai/jina/docs/chapters/101/README.md

 <img  src="img/ILLUS10.png?raw=true" alt="Jina 101 Flow, Copyright Jina AI Limited" title="Jina 101 Flow, Copyright Jina AI Limited" hspace="10" width="30%"/>
 </p>

-Now we've got a garden full of pods, with each pod full of peas.
+Now we've got a garden full of Pods, with each Pod full of Peas.
 That's a lot to manage!
 Say hello to **Flow**!.
 Flow is like a Pea plant.
 Just as a plant manages nutrient flow and growth rate for its branches, Flow manages the states and context of a group of Pods, orchestrating them to accomplish one task.
 Whether a Pod is remote or running in Docker, one Flow rules them all!

 <h3 align="center">Configuring Jina with YAML</h3>